Embedding Self-Correction as an Inherent Ability in Large Language Models for Enhanced Mathematical Reasoning: Method

 \subsection{Implementation Details}

 By using 339k data points, including 37k seeding data and 302k self-generated data, we fine-tune the base models of LLaMA-2 \citep{touvron2023llama} and CodeLLaMA \citep{roziere2023code} to obtain our CoSC and CoSC-Code, respectively.
-They are with different parameter sizes, such as 7B, 13B, and 34B.
+They have different parameter sizes, such as 7B, 13B, and 34B.
 All models use full-scale fine-tuning.
 We use the AdamW optimizer with a learning rate of 2e-5 for all models, with a batch size set to 128, training for 1 epoch.
 To enable training, we use DeepSpeed ZeRO stage 3 \citep{rajbhandari2021zero} and Flash-Attention 2 \citep{dao2023flashattention} to optimize the model's memory usage.
 During inference, we set a maximum of 3 calls to the Python interpreter and a maximum token length of 2048.
+The GPT-4 version for CoSC data generation is \texttt{gpt-4-0613}.
 Our experiments train the models in 7B size with 8 NVIDIA A800 80GB GPUs and train the models in 13B and 34B with 16 NVIDIA A800 80GB GPUs.